DoctorJax/blog/content/wiki/proxmox-extras/index.md

 date = 2024-03-23
 +++

 Been messing with Proxmox for the last day.
-Probably going to forget things soon lol
+Probably going to forget things soon lol.

 # Frigate Coral TPU Passthrough For LXC
 Frigate's documentation links to a [Github discussion](https://github.com/blakeblackshear/frigate/discussions/1111) about what's needed to get the Google Coral TPU passed into an LXC container.
 Was pretty simple once I figured out what I was doing lol.
 This is added to the bottom of `/etc/pve/lxc/<ID>.conf` for the frigate lxc container: